Miyanooooo/EEXNX-IP-X-Integrated-Project-Template-/TU Delft EEXNX (IP-X) Integrated Project/README.md

-# LaTeX × TU Delft - Report/Thesis Template
+# LaTeX × TU Delft - Report/Thesis Template (edited for Bsc Electrical Engineering EEXNX (IP-X) Integrated Projects)

 This template aims to simplify and improve the (Xe)LaTeX report/thesis template by Delft University of Technology with the following three main design principles: